antD97/SDPS/readme.md

 [![GitHub release](https://img.shields.io/github/downloads/antD97/SDPS/v2.1/total)](https://github.com/antD97/SmiteDPS/releases/tag/v2.1)

-SDPS is a handy tool for the game [Smite](https://smitegame.com/) that lets you track your DPS in real time.
+SDPS is a handy tool for the game [Smite](https://smitegame.com/) that lets you track your in-game damage in real time.
 By jumping into a jungle practice match, SDPS makes it easy to compare the damage of different builds.
 SDPS uses the in-game combat log, so it will work seamlessly with future updates containing balance changes, new gods, and new items.

 You can find the download [here](https://github.com/antD97/SmiteDPS/releases/tag/v2.1).